Bubi people: Etymology

 The name applied to the tribe, "Bubi", did not originate from within the tribe.
 It was given to them by pre-colonial visitors to the island of Bioko.
 It has been suggested that the term "bubi" was derived from the bubi word boobè (the people from the south of the island use moomè) which means "man".
 More than likely, the term was taken from Europeans who had heard the manner in which the indigenous people of Bioko Island greeted one another.
 "A boobe, oipodi" translates into "good morning, man".
 From the word "boobè", meaning male, the term Bubi was derived by foreigners.
 Subsequently, the term "bubi" was adopted by the indigenous people.

-What the Bubi named themselves
+Endonyms

 Originally the Bubi referred to themselves as "people of the land who are among the living".
 In the Bubi language, the translation of this phrase varied per region within the Bubi Kingdom: